 - Disseminate information of interest to students in the Graduate School of Arts and Sciences,

 - Organize, promote, and conduct activities beneficial to graduate student life,

 Membership & Organization

 All graduate students are encouraged to participate in the Graduate Student Council.
-To become an active member, please attend two monthly meetings per semester, which will be announced on our calendar.
-GSC offers conference sponsorship to graduate student but because funding is limited, active members get first priority.
+To become an active member, please attend two monthly meetings per semester, which will be announced on our group text messaging app (GroupMe) and Social Media.

 GSC has sponsored several Graduate students who requested funds for conferences

 If you have any questions, suggestions or concerns, please feel free to contact us or attend our monthly meetings.

 Follow Us on Instagram: @Howard_GSC and Twitter: @GSC_Howard

 Graduate School, Howard University

 - Art History